Key takeaways

 Bedroom.
 Use with restraint.
 The bedroom is for rest and recovery.
 Heavy financial ambition signaling in a sleep space can work against the cognitive state you're trying to create there.
 If you want money art in the bedroom, go for a more abstract or typographic execution of the theme rather than an explicit wealth motif.

-What to avoid when buying money wall art
+What should you avoid when buying money wall art?

 - Avoid anything that looks mass-produced.
 If you can find the exact same design on a generic print-on-demand site for a few dollars, it will look like it belongs there.